ridaeh/AppRate-Android/README.md

 # AppRate-Android
-Android Library that make easy to implement App rate dialog.
+Android Library that make easy to implement App rate dialog it has :

+ * Show rate dialog with more then 10 languages.
+ * Add schedule methode to show rate dialog after a number of days and(or) number of launch.

 <img src="https://github.com/ridaeh/AppRate-Android/blob/master/rdme/apprate_dialog.jpeg" width="210" height="330"/>